 The SQL Server transport implements a message queuing mechanism on top of Microsoft SQL Server.
 It provides support for sending messages using SQL Server tables.
 It does not make use of a service broker.

 A basic use of the SQL Server transport is as follows:

 var transport = endpointConfiguration.UseTransport<SqlServerTransport>(); transport.ConnectionString("connectionString");

 SQL Server transport uses SQL Server to store queues and messages.
 It doesn't use the queuing services provided by SQL Server; the queuing logic is implemented within the transport.
 The SQL Server transport is best considered as a brokered transport, like RabbitMQ, rather than store-and-forward transport, such as MSMQ.

-- No additional licensing and training costs; many Microsoft stack organizations have SQL Server installed and have knowledge required to run it.
+- No additional licensing and training costs; many Microsoft stack organizations have SQL Server installed and have the knowledge required to manage it.

 - Mature tooling, such as SQL Server Management Studio (SSMS).

 - Free to start with the SQL Server Express edition.

 - Queues support competing consumers (multiple instances of the same endpoint feeding off the same queue) so scale-out doesn't require a distributor.

 - Supports Microsoft Distributed Transaction Coordinator (MSDTC).

-- No local store-and-forward mechanism; when a SQL Server instance is down, the endpoint cannot send nor receive messages.
+- No local store-and-forward mechanism without implementing custom code; when a SQL Server instance is down, the endpoint cannot send nor receive messages.

 - In centralized deployment scenarios, maximum throughput applies for the whole system, not individual endpoints.
 For example, if SQL Server can handle 2000 msg/s on the given hardware, each one of the 10 endpoints deployed on this machine can only receive a maximum of 200 msg/s (on average).

 The typical process hosting NServiceBus operates and manages three types of data: